 (d) A phased approach treaty – a new treaty could take account of different levels of development of air quality management by allowing Parties to make “phased” commitments to a protocol towards an overall objective.
 This would build up ratification of provisions as countries are able to implement measures to address air pollution.
 This could be modelled on existing frameworks employed by European Union Framework Directives as an example.

-D. Approach 4: Continue/expand capacity-building, awareness-raising, cooperation and other support
+D. Approach 4: Enhance capacity-building, awareness-raising, cooperation and other support

-19. Regardless of which approach or options are chosen, capacity-building, awareness- raising, cooperation and other support are cross-cutting efforts that could be continued and/or expanded to help to further address the Gothenburg Protocol review’s conclusions and long-term Convention objectives.
-This approach includes actions that could be initiated in the short term, sustained in the long term, and adjusted/changed to best serve the Convention’s objectives.
-These options are described further below.
-These potential activities could be combined with any other approach (and/or options within the other approaches) presented in this document, and the cross-cutting approach is intended to be a very flexible option that can be tailored to complement the other approach(es) selected.
+17. Regardless of which approach or options are chosen, capacity-building, awareness- raising, cooperation and other support are cross-cutting efforts that could be continued and/or expanded to help to further address the Gothenburg Protocol review’s conclusions and long-term Convention objectives.
+This is a flexible approach that includes actions that could be initiated in the short-term, sustained in the long-term, and adjusted to best serve the Convention’s objectives.
+These activities could be tailored to and combined with any other approach (and/or options within the other approaches) presented in this document.

-20. The level of complexity, effort, timeline and resources required for this approach would depend largely on the number of activities selected and the extent to which the Executive Body would like to increase capacity-building, outreach and cooperation under the Convention.
+18. The level of complexity, effort, timeline and resources required for this approach would depend largely on the number of activities selected and the extent to which the Executive Body would like to increase capacity-building, outreach and cooperation under the Convention.
 Selection of this approach would also require further discussion on the resources required and on who would be responsible for each action (e.g., the secretariat, the Chair of the Executive Body, task forces, Convention Parties, etc.).
 Political will would be important for the success of actions in cross-cutting approach 4.
 A visible political Executive Body decision could help to generate political will in support of expanded capacity-building and cooperation.

-Expand capacity-building efforts

-21. This option identifies several actions Parties could take, subject to availability of resources, to advance capacity-building efforts that provide long-term and targeted support in countries and on topics where further action on air quality management could have the greatest impact in line with approaches 1–3.
+Approach 4(a) Capacity-building 19.
+This approach identifies several actions Convention Parties could take, subject to availability of resources, to advance capacity-building efforts within the UNECE region that provide long-term and targeted support in countries and on topics where further action on air quality management could have the greatest impact in line with approaches 1–3.
 Specific activities could include:

-(a) Needs assessment – review the current work on capacity-building, awareness- raising, communication and cooperation to evaluate the effectiveness of current approaches and identify possible gaps in the Convention’s current work plan;
+(a) Needs assessment (update of 2012 needs assessment included in document ECE/EB.AIR/2012/15) – review the current work on capacity-building, awareness- raising, communication and cooperation to evaluate the effectiveness of current approaches and identify possible gaps in the Convention’s current work plan, including work items not currently funded;

 (b) Identify and match available resources/assistance with capacity needs/gaps;

-(c) Workplan – identify opportunities in the 2024–2025 workplan activities for “science”, “policy” and “compliance” to strengthen information exchange, capacity-building and links between the Convention’s task forces and non-Parties;
+(c) Workplan – identify opportunities in future workplan activities for “science”, “policy” and “compliance” to strengthen information exchange, capacity-building and links between the Convention’s task forces and non-Parties;

-(d) Review the task forces’ mandates and include separate sections for non-Parties;
+(d) Review the task forces’ mandates (i.a. potentially on the basis of the needs assessment) and include separate sections for non-Parties;

 (e) Identify specific follow-up activities or coordination actions targeting countries of Eastern Europe, the Caucasus and Central Asia, Western Balkan countries and Türkiye, taking into account the request of the Executive Body made at its forty-second session to review the Coordinating Group’s mandate;